briankoser/sfc-listeners-guide/episodes/0041-top-5-disney-movies.md

   </div>
 </div>

-If <i class="work-title">Snow White</i> had failed, Disney would likely have gone out of business.
+If {% workTitle "Snow White" %} had failed, Disney would likely have gone out of business.

 "Feed the Birds" was Walt Disney's favorite song.